Bitmesh-AS/azurepipelines/README.md

 In angular app add envinment speciffic config to "environment.docker.ts" for docker environment.
 For react add ".env.local" for docker environment.

 ## Bitmesh
 Bitmesh AS is building services and applications for PropTech.
-With our own framework we focus on IoT centric application development.
+With our framework we focus on IoT centric application development.